 - require low technical effort to join and study;

-- promote interaction and communication among and between peers, tutors, and administrative services.
+- promote interaction and communication amongst and between peers, and tutors.